anquanscan/sec-tools/README.md

 [Loki](https://github.com/Xh4H/Loki): The Dependency Confusion vulnerability scanner and autoexploitation tool to help identifying and mitigating supply chain attacks
 [awesome-api-security](https://github.com/arainho/awesome-api-security): A collection of awesome API Security tools and resources.
 The focus goes to open-source tools and resources that benefit all the community.
 [nosqli](https://github.com/Charlie-belmer/nosqli): NoSql Injection CLI tool, for finding vulnerable websites using MongoDB.
 [F21ProInjector](https://github.com/MlgmXyysd/F21ProInjector): Exploit the vulnerability to install arbitrary applications in k61v1 without ROOT
+[attack_to_veris](https://github.com/center-for-threat-informed-defense/attack_to_veris): The principal objectives and outputs of this project are the creation and dissemination of an extension to the VERIS schema incorporating ATT&CK mappings and associated usage documentation.